sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/5-SELECT-DISTINCT.md

 SELECT COUNT (DISTINCT *) FROM table; -- count unique columns (i.e. keep only one copy)
 ```

+## Dedup with freq count
+This can't be done using DISTINCT.
+Ik, misnomer pattern.
+Its simple still, do `GROUP BY` by value, and COUNT(\*).

 ## Conclusion
 `SELECT DISTINCT` is used to deduplicate rows of a table, w.r.t one or more columns.